pvaliani/OOP_Quiz/README.md

 3. What can we use to implement polymorphism in Java?

-In Java we can use interface implementation and Class inheritance
+In Java we can use interface implementation, abstract classes and Class inheritance.

 4. How many 'forms' can an object take when using polymorphism?